GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

     Dense(4, activation="sigmoid"),
 ])
 ```
-Compile with the Adam optimizer and mean squared error loss.
+The model is compiled using the Adam optimizer with a learning rate of 0.001, and mean squared error (MSE) as the loss function:

 ```python
 model.compile(optimizer=Adam(learning_rate=0.001), loss='mean_squared_error')
 ```
-Train the model using 500 epochs, with validation and test loss tracked:
+Train the model for 500 epochs while tracking validation and test loss:
 ```python
 history = model.fit(
    	x_train, y_train,